 Meanwhile Topside Fledglings, Adepts, and Nobles all have a small chance at dropping Safe Travel Notes to help you get to the next location, as well as common pool rewards (such as those found in single scenarios).

-However, anytime you smite a Topside Champion or Legendary you're guaranteed their disgusting head as well as a Note of Safe Travel.
+However, anytime you smite a Topside Champion or Legendary you're guaranteed their disgusting Corpse as well as a Note of Safe Travel.

-Meanwhile Darkside bosses reward a more consistently across the board.
-As well as they're guaranteed heads, all bosses (Fledgling through Champion) will offer you either an XP amount scaled to the boss' class, or a Rune whose quality will match that of the boss' class.
+Meanwhile Darkside bosses reward more consistently across the board.
+As well as they're guaranteed Corpses, all bosses (Fledgling through Champion) will offer you either an XP amount scaled to the boss' class, or a Rune whose quality will match that of the boss' class.

 Specifically with Legendaries, on top of a trove of killer loot, you may even score yourself a new ultra rare legendary power—or a chance at a rare power only found from fighting legendaries!